UPDATE: SpeakeasySF closed permanently on August 4, 2019! What a loss.

 Plus - you have to wear Speakeasy attire.

-If you go on Saturday – wearing a 1920’s period costume is required.
-Any other day of the week it’s optional – but don’t mess with the magic.
+If you go on Saturday - wearing a 1920’s period costume is required.
+Any other day of the week it's optional - but don’t mess with the magic.
 Get in costume no matter what day you go!
-Guests in period attire add as much pixie dust to the night as the real actors, the secret, underground setting, the bathtub gin, gambling, and cabaret show.
+Guests in period attire add as much pixie dust to the night as the real actors, the secrecy, underground setting, the bathtub gin, gambling, and cabaret show.

 And you can do it without having to pack a costume at all - the theater has costumes available for rent!
 Part of your initial email spells all that out for you with links to the website: